 Open space is, perhaps, the defining feature of the South Planning District, which has nearly 380 acres of public land, including eight parks-more than any other planning district in the city.
 An additional 200 acres of wetlands are preserved in a private conservation area just south of the Saddlebrook development in the far eastern portion of the planning district.
-In addition, South lowa City is home to Friendly Farm-Johnson County's only urban organic farm-and Pleasant Valley Golf Course.
+South Iowa City is also home to Friendly Farm-Johnson County's only urban organic farm-and Pleasant Valley Golf Course.

-Community members, neighborhood groups, non-profits, and athletic organizations have participated in shaping and improving South lowa City's parks and trails-including advocating for preservation of environmentally sensitive areas, fundraising for improvements, designing new features, and sponsoring programming.
+Community members, neighborhood groups, nonprofits, and athletic organizations have participated in shaping and improving South Iowa City's parks and trails-including advocating for preservation of environmentally sensitive areas, fundraising for improvements, designing new features, and sponsoring programming.
 Many participants in the on-line survey and planning workshop noted that ready access to parks, trails, and unique natural features is what drew them to the area.